Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 In addition to revealing that there was an “increase in peak plasma glucose concentrations” after consuming sucralose, it was discovered that there was a 23 percent decrease in insulin sensitivity, which prevents glucose absorption in cells.

-2. Increases Risk of Irritable Bowel Syndrome and Crohn’s Disease
+2. Increases risk of IBS and Crohn’s disease

 This led Qin to conduct his study.
 What did he find?